 Long-term heavy drinking can cause a range of chronic problems.
 These include:

 These are just a few conditions closely linked to alcoholism.
-In fact, heavy alcohol use increases the risk for almost all diseases.
+In fact, heavy alcohol use increases the risk for almost all diseases, including a number of cancers.

 Drinking during pregnancy has been shown to have a negative effect on babies.
 Research shows that even small amounts of alcohol consumed during pregnancy can lead to neurological changes in the developing fetus.
-Moderate amounts of alcohol consumed during pregnancy can lead to the birth of a child with fetal alcohol syndrome (FAS) – a severe neurological syndrome that causes permanent intellectual and mental impairment.
+Moderate amounts of alcohol consumed during pregnancy can lead to the birth of a child with fetal alcohol spectrum disorder (FASD) – a lifelong disorder which includes permanent physical, behavioural and learning problems.

 Most people will know deep down whether they are controlling their drinking or their drinking is controlling them.
 If you sometimes feel guilty about the amount you drink, there’s a good chance you may have a problem.

-If you think you or someone you love may be at risk for alcohol dependence, seek help.
+If you think you or someone you love may be at risk for alcohol use disorder, seek help.
 A variety of resources are available to you.
-See the “Treatment and Prevention” section below for details.

 A few people suffer serious physical problems when they try to quit alcohol.
 Hallucinations and delirium tremens, which most people regard as symptoms of intoxication, are in fact caused by sudden sobriety.
 Fear, confusion, fever, and high heart rate are just some of the symptoms seen in those addicted to alcohol who have a severe physical reaction when the drug is no longer present in their system.
 Hospital care and antianxiety medication can help ease the physical effects during this stage of withdrawal.